isc-projects/stork/doc/man/stork-server.8.rst

    Returns the ``stork-server`` version.

 ``--env-file``
-   Read the environment variables from the environment file; applicable only if the flag is set; accepts an optional path to the env file, it must be provided after the '=' operator.
+   Environment file to read; applicable only if the use-env-file is provided.
 The default is ``/etc/stork/server.env``.

+``--use-env-file``
+   Read the environment variables from the environment file.
+The default is ``false``.

 ``-m|--metrics``
    Enables the periodic metrics collector and /metrics HTTP endpoint for Prometheus.
 This endpoint requires no authentication; it is recommended to restrict external access to it (e.g. using the HTTP proxy).
 It is disabled by default. ``[$STORK_SERVER_ENABLE_METRICS]``